 The 3M Combat Arms Earplugs Lawsuit

-In July 2018, the Department of Justice announced that it had reached a settlement with the combat arms earplugs manufacturer, 3M.
-In this whistleblower suit, 3M admitted that it was aware as far back as 2000 that the earplugs it manufactured did not have any noise reduction effect.
+In July 2018, the Department of Justice announced that it had reached a settlement with the Combat Arms earplugs manufacturer, 3M.
+In this whistleblower suit, 3M admitted that it was aware as far back as 2000 that the earplugs they manufactured did not have any noise reduction effect.

-Additionally, in April 2021 the first bellwether case was tried against 3M in which the company was found liable for hearing damage suffered by three U.S. military veterans who accused the company of hiding design flaws, distorting test results, and failing to instruct the military in proper use of the company’s Combat Arms earplugs.
+In April 2021, the first bellwether case was tried against 3M.
+The company was found liable for hearing damage suffered by three U.S. military veterans.
+The three accused the company of hiding design flaws, distorting test results, and failing to instruct the military in the proper use of the company’s Combat Arms earplugs.

 The bellwether trial in Florida, which consisted of three consolidated lawsuits, was meant to test the strength of the evidence and gauge damages to assist the parties in pursuing settlement of the overall litigation.

 For a free legal consultation with a 3M Combat Arms Earplugs lawyer serving New Orleans, call 800-537-8185

-3M had an exclusive contract to manufacture the combat arms earplugs and therefore they were standard issue for military personnel from 2003 to 2015.
-Current and former service members who served at any point during the years these ear plugs were used may have been injured.
+3M had an exclusive contract to manufacture the Combat Arms earplugs and therefore they were standard issue for military personnel from 2003 to 2015.
+Current and former service members who served at any point during the years these earplugsWe believe were used may have been injured.
 In particular:

 - Combat veterans who served tours in Iraq and Afghanistan

-- Navy and Air Force members who used the ear plugs
+- Navy and Air Force members who used the earplugs

 - Members of any military branch including the reserve who regularly fired weapons during training